KevinCincotta/muralpro/README.md

 # Basic React App

-This is a minimal React app created with Vite.
+This is a minimal React app created with Vite using JavaScript.

 ## Getting Started